forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 Our custom field data attributes follow the format `data-item-custom<number>-<attribute>`, with `<number>` identifying the option and `<attribute>` being one of the attributes that configures the field.

-Take a look at [the ](https://github.com/dwalkr/snipcart-hugo-demo/tree/master/site/layouts/partials/custom-options)`\[custom-options\](https://github.com/dwalkr/snipcart-hugo-demo/tree/master/site/layouts/partials/custom-options)`[ partials in our demo repo](https://github.com/dwalkr/snipcart-hugo-demo/tree/master/site/layouts/partials/custom-options) to see how we did the rest.
+Take a look at [the custom-options partials ](https://github.com/dwalkr/snipcart-hugo-demo/tree/master/site/layouts/partials/custom-options) to see how we did the rest.

 {{% tip %}}
 More info on how to configure custom options with data attributes is available in the [Snipcart documentation](https://docs.snipcart.com/configuration/custom-fields).